-Chair Becker clarified that it was the charge to the CEC to provide the recommendations, whether or not the City Council nixed some right away, sought additional input, or tweaked some items at its initial review.
+Chair Becker clarified that it was the charge to the CEC to provide the recommendations, whether or not the City Council nixed some right away, sought additional input, or tweaked some items at their its initial review.

-Chair Becker noted City Manager Trudgeon's offer to sort out the first cut of those recommendations.
+Chair Becker noted City Manager Trudgeon's offer of his time on a one-on-one opportunity to sort out the first cut of those recommendations.

 City Manager Trudgeon concurred, stating that he was happy to help assemble the document and get it into the appropriate format for the full CEC to look at prior to their presentation to the City Council.
-Given the amount of time the City Council had been awaiting this recommendation, Mr. Trudgeon suggested that review, including looking at old reports, meeting minutes and other background information and materials, could be helpful to the Commission in making their final decision as well as moving the process along.
+Given the amount of time the City Council had been awaiting this recommendation, Mr. Trudgeon suggested that review, including looking at old reports, meeting minutes and other background information and materials, would could be helpful in making to the CEC Commission in make making their final decision and as well as serve to move moving the process along.

-Commissioner Grefenberg thanked City Manager Trudgeon for that offer, recognizing that it represented a time-consuming on his part.
-Commissioner Grefenberg asked that both he and Chair Becker be allowed to participate in that review since both had been directly involved in in bringing the Neighborhood Association recommendations this far.
+Commissioner Grefenberg thanked City Manager Trudgeon for that offer, recognizing that it represented a time-consuming-commitment to do so on his part.
+Commissioner Grefenberg asked that both he and Chair Becker be allowed to participate in that review since both had been directly involved in this work in bringing the Neighborhood Association recommendations this far.

-Chair Becker asked commissioners if they were aware of any further analysis or discussion needed, remembering that the focus was to remain at a higher level rather than providing details.
+Chair Becker asked commissioners if they were aware of any further analysis or discussion needed, remembering that the focus was to remain at a higher level versus\rather than providing the details.
 Chair Becker asked if commissioners felt the CEC was ready to compile its recommendations for review as a complete set.